jonahschlie/mini-gpt/README.md

 ---

 **Conclusion**
-The GPT implementation demonstrates how transformer-based models outperform classical and neural n-gram models in capturing long-range dependencies in text.
-With early stopping, dropout, and careful hyperparameter tuning, the model achieved competitive perplexity while maintaining training efficiency.
-The text generation results confirm the ability of GPT to produce coherent Shakespearean-like language.
+The GPT implementation demonstrates how transformer-based models capture long-range dependencies in text more effectively than neural n‑gram models.
+In terms of perplexity, GPT clearly outperforms the neural n‑gram (~75) but remains slightly worse than the classical n‑gram (~44).
+This difference is likely due to the specific properties of the Shakespeare corpus, whose repetitive structure and limited vocabulary favor character‑level or small‑context n‑grams.
+Despite this, GPT still achieves competitive perplexity, and thanks to early stopping, dropout, and careful hyperparameter tuning, it balances efficiency with generalization.
+The text generation results confirm its ability to produce coherent, Shakespearean‑like language.